farstreet/HA_ecobloom_ecogarden/README.md

     The below steps only work if you have already set up a working connection between your HA environment and Google Assistant.

     #### Fish Feeding [:movie_camera:](https://github.com/farstreet/HA_ecobloom_ecogarden/blob/main/movies/GH_fish_feeding.mov)
-    - Ensure that the script 'script.aquarium_feed_fish_manually' is exposed within the Google Assistant settings of your HA environment (Configuration > Home Assistant Cloud > Google Assistant > Manage Entities)
+    - Ensure that the script 'script.ecogarden_feed_fish' is exposed within the Google Assistant settings of your HA environment (Configuration > Home Assistant Cloud > Google Assistant > Manage Entities)
     - Once exposed, the script appears as a scene under 'Home Control' in the Google Assistant app
     - Feed the fish with the command: 'Hey Google, Activate Fish Feeding'
     - Alternatively you can also create a routine that reacts to voice command 'Hey Google, Feed The Fish' and which then automatically activates the 'Activate Fish Feeding' scene.